- اتصل بنا

-The much-awaited world expo has begun this October 2021 in Dubai.
-Originally scheduled for October 2020 and later postponed to 2021 due to the effects of covid-19 and the related travel restrictions.
-However, just one year from the earlier date, the UAE is back at the forefront and ready to welcome the world spectators to this grand six-month-long expo starting from 1 October 2021 to 31 March 2022.
+The much-awaited world expo began in October 2021 in Dubai.
+Originally scheduled for October 2020, it was later postponed to 2021 due to the effects of COVID-19 and the related travel restrictions.
+However, just one year after the earlier date, the UAE was back at the forefront and ready to welcome the world spectators to this grand six-month-long expo starting from 1 October 2021 to 31 March 2022.

-Needless to say, that the UAE has been able to orchestrate this landmark event in record time due to it highly efficient handling of the pandemic.
-The UAE currently leads the world nations in the number of Covid-19 vaccines administered, with 93% of its population being vaccinated and 82 % being fully vaccinated.
+Needless to say, the UAE was able to orchestrate the landmark event in record time due to its highly efficient handling of the pandemic.
+The UAE currently leads the world nations in the number of COVID-19 vaccines administered, with 100% of its population being vaccinated.
 This is a staggering achievement, and with the same, the country has successfully brought life close to normal and is a safe destination for people to travel to.

-This being a world event, one that has been meticulously planned to exceed expectations and to set new records.
+This was a world event, one that had been meticulously planned to exceed expectations and set new records.
 Nothing has been left to chance here, and this includes ensuring the highest standards of worker welfare.
-The Expo organization ensures world-class policies, standards, and processes to protect and support their health, safety, and well-being.
-In furtherance to the same, worker welfare policy has been effected to ensure the standards of employment protection pursuant to the UAE laws and requirements are continuously met.
+The Expo organization ensured world-class policies, standards, and processes to protect and support their health, safety, and well-being.
+In furtherance to the same, a worker welfare policy was effected to ensure the standards of employment protection according to the UAE laws and requirements were continuously met.

 Expo 2020 Worker Welfare Policy: